 Want to get involved?

-The Helpline training program consists of five sessions across five consecutive weeks, usually held on a Tuesday evening from 6-9pm.
-After training is completed, successful volunteers will undertake four shifts alongside an experienced volunteer.
+With two volunteer intakes per year, the Helpline training program consists of seven sessions across seven consecutive weeks, these usually held on a Tuesday evening from 6-9pm.
+After training is completed, successful volunteers will undertake an initial four shifts alongside an experienced volunteer.
 During these shifts, they will listen to how the experienced volunteer works with callers.
-Once these initial shifts are completed, volunteers will begin taking phone calls under supervision.
+Once these shifts are completed, volunteers will begin taking phone calls under supervision.

 What will the training cover?